About the project

 Translated and Directed by Bryan Doerries

 The Suppliants Project tells the timeless story of fifty female refugees seeking asylum at a border from forced marriage and domestic violence.
 The play not only depicts the struggle of these women to cross into safety, but also the internal struggle within the city that ultimately receives them.
-Using a 2,500-year-old tragedy by Aeschylus as a catalyst for powerful gatherings and crucial conversations, The Suppliants Project engages diverse audiences in humanizing, constructive dialogue about the challenges of the current immigration crisis and its impact upon all that it touches.
+Using a 2,500-year-old tragedy by Aeschylus as a catalyst for powerful gatherings and crucial conversations, The Suppliants Project engages diverse audiences in humanizing, constructive dialogue about the challenges and impact of war, migration, and seeking asylum.

 About the play